MatthewDolder/capstone/README.md

 ### Last Updated: January 6, 2022

 ## Summary
 This repository contains code and data used in the WGU capstone project entitled *Effect of Red Tide on Florida Gulf Coast Game Fishing*

 ## File Structure

 ### /wrangle/
 Contains code used to process raw data and output in a for used for analysis.

 ### /analysis/
 Contains code used to analyse the output data.

 ### /data_sample/
-    One yar worth of raw data in csv format (2020).
+Two months worth of raw data in csv format.
+Jan-Feb 2020.
 The full dataset is 30 years and too much to upload to Github.
 The full dataset can be downloaded from the sources listed below.
 #### /data_sample/mrip
 MRIP catch survey data.
 Courtesy: NOAA Fisheries.
 (NOAA 2021)

 #### /data_sample/hab
 K. brevis count data.
 Courtesy: Florida Fish and Wildlife Conservation Commission.
 (FWFC 2021)

 ### /data_out/
 Data used for analysis.
 Created by joining MRIP and HAB datasets, filtering unwanted fields, outliers, and geographic area.
 This data is for academic purposes only.

 ## Sources
 <p align="center">